lucheholdings/musephp/clio/src/Clio/Component/Util/Metadata/README.md

 Please see Clio docs

 Metadata is known as "Schema", or "Architect" Definition.
+It is also described as "Hierachied" type with additional information.

 If an array is defined with specified "keys" and for each value related with the key is defined, you can define "Metadata" for the array.